 Housing Discrimination in Kentucky

-- Providing different leasing or service terms among tenants
+- Providing different services, terms, or privileges

-- Participating in or practicing “panic selling”
+- Participating in “panic selling”

-- Refuse to provide reasonable accommodations
+- Refusing to provide reasonable accommodations

 Additional Landlord Tenant Regulations in Kentucky